7-Day Dominican Republic Tour Packages

 Start your final day with breakfast at a beachfront cafe in Las Terrenas before heading back.
 If you have a late afternoon flight, stop at Playa Bonita on your return trip.
 It's a perfect midway point for one last beach visit.
 Plan for a 3-hour return journey to have enough time for airport check-in.

 6 Day Dominican Republic Itinerary, incl.
-Samana and Jarabacoa
+Jarabacoa and Pico Duarte

 - Day 1